Ethan-Castro/hackprinceton-repo/CEREBRAS_SETUP.md

-# Cerebras Setup (via AI Gateway)
+# Cerebras Setup (Direct Provider)

-This guide explains how Cerebras models are used in this project via the Vercel AI Gateway.
-You can still use the direct `@ai-sdk/cerebras` provider for custom cases, but by default all requests are routed through the Gateway.
+This guide explains how Cerebras models are used in this project.
+Cerebras requests run through the direct `@ai-sdk/cerebras` provider, while non-Cerebras models continue to use the Vercel AI Gateway.

 ## Overview

 The Cerebras provider offers access to powerful language models with high-speed inference capabilities powered by Wafer-Scale Engines and CS-3 systems.

-**Setup Type:** Routed through Vercel AI Gateway (default)
+**Setup Type:** Direct `@ai-sdk/cerebras` provider (Cerebras models) + AI Gateway (other providers)

 ## Available Models

-The following Cerebras models are available in this project (gateway IDs):
+The following Cerebras models are available in this project (UI IDs):

 - `cerebras/llama3.1-8b` - Llama 3.1 8B model
 - `cerebras/llama-3.3-70b` - Llama 3.3 70B model